g-tapia/PathfindingApp-US-Version/README.md

 Additionally, there were some complex issues that I came across, had to think outside the box to overcome them.
 Especiallly, since I had no projects to reference from.

 I took various library functions and created something complex, completely off my own imagination.
 Roughly, 1000 lines of code.
+I will release the code once I organize it, and optimize it.

 ## Table of Contents